rparkin1/portfolio_analysis/README.md

 - All authentication is handled through the browser interface
 - Rate limiting is applied to API calls to respect service limits

-## Contributing

-This project follows the guidelines in `CLAUDE.md`.
-Key points:

-- Use `uv` for package management (never pip directly)
-- Add type hints to all functions
-- Follow PEP 8 naming conventions
-- Test thoroughly with realistic data
-- Keep functions focused and small

 ## License